How to Use This Calculator

 Net Cost of Buying = Total Owning Cost - Equity Gained

-By comparing the Net Cost of Buying (after accounting for equity) against the Total Rent Cost, the calculator reveals which option provides a net financial advantage over the specified period.
+By comparing the Net Cost of Buying (after equity) against Total Rent Cost, the calculator reveals which option provides a net financial advantage.

 Analyzing a 5-Year Housing Strategy